-Leonardo's Universal Vision and the Parliament of Humanity (University of Bologna, 1994)
+Leonardo's Universal Vision and the Parliament of Humanity (University of Bologna, Italy, 1994)

 Please allow me to thank honorable Rector Fabio-Roversi Monaco for his kind words of introduction.
 I deeply appreciate the honor of receiving this special ring upon conferral of a doctorate from the University of Bologna.